utachicodes/Jawji-Drone-Detection/README.md

 ## **4. Inference and Tracking**

+After training, the YOLOv11x model was used for real-time detection and tracking of drones in video streams.
+The tracking module integrates YOLO detection outputs with a multi-object tracking (MOT) algorithm, such as ByteTrack or DeepSORT, to maintain object identities across frames, even under partial occlusion or rapid movement.
 To perform detection and tracking:

 ```python
 model = YOLO("/content/runs/detect/train/weights/best.pt")